Minimal Actuator Placement with Bounds on Control Effort: Introduction

 Specifically, we first generalize the involved energy objective to an $\epsilon$-close one, which remains well-defined even for actuator sets that render the system uncontrollable.
 Then, we make use of this metric and relax the implicit controllability constraint from the original actuator placement problem.
 Notwithstanding, we prove that for small values of $\epsilon$ all solutions of this auxiliary program still render the system controllable.
 This fact, along with the supermodularity of the generalized objective with respect to the choice of the actuator set, leads to an efficient algorithm which, {for a given range of problem parameters}, approximates up to a multiplicative factor of $O(\log n)$, where $n$ is the size of the system, any optimal actuator set that meets the specified energy criterion.
 Moreover, this is the best approximation factor one can achieve in polynomial time, in the worst case.
-Hence, with this algorithm {we address the open problem of minimal actuator placement subject to bounds on the control effort}~\cite{2013arXiv1304.3071O, 2014arXiv1404.7665S,bullo2014, PhysRevLett.108.218703,PhysRevLett.110.208701}.
+Hence, with this algorithm {we address the open problem of minimal actuator placement subject to bounds on the control effort}~\cite{2013arXiv1304.3071O, summers2016submodularity,bullo2014, PhysRevLett.108.218703,PhysRevLett.110.208701}.

 Relevant results are also found in~\cite{bullo2014}, where the authors study the controllability of a system with respect to the smallest eigenvalue of the controllability Gramian, and they derive a lower bound on the number of actuators so that this eigenvalue is lower bounded by a fixed value.
 Nonetheless, they do not provide an algorithm to identify the actuators that achieve this value.
-Our proposed algorithm, on the other hand, selects a minimal number of actuators so that this control objective is satisfied.